ondrejduchon/TreeChopper/README.md

 **Tree Chopper** is a simple mod, which allows chop down whole tree.
 The only thing you need to do is break the bottom block with an axe.
 Stop breaking the tree block by block!
 Just destroy bottom the of trunk and the whole tree will chop down..

-*   Tree Chopper is universal (clientside and serverside).
+*   Tree Chopper can be used as serverside mode, but clientside is recommended (because of non-synchronous visual breaking)
 *   Supports mods (e.g. Biomes O' Plenty, Forestry, Tinkers Construct).
 *   Can be deactivated by holding SHIFT.
 *   Config with settings and list of allowed axes and types of wood.